Lakin's Grove, Iowa - A Hamilton County Settlement

 The following text is also adapted from "The Centennial History

 well and the first windmill.
 A tank was built with one half of it

 in the road for the traveling public to use.
-For this he was given a tax reduction.
+For this he was given

-a frame house, the finest in the community for years.
+farm and built a frame house, the finest in the community for years.

 The land came to the section line on the north; but there never was a road

 This left the Staples farm so that they had to go through other people's

-timber and fort the river to get out.
+timber and ford the river to get out.

-game from boys raised in the east.
+had learned the game from boys raised in the east.
 The clearing used

-by the Indians during the fall while gathering rushes and hunting made an ideal baseball
+by the Indians during the fall while gathering rushes and hunting made

-were located on the norht side of the road, which was all timber.
+places were located on the north side of the road, which was all timber.